 - social skills and play therapy

 - eating disorder therapy

 If you or someone you know is currently experiencing feelings of loneliness, anxiety, depression, please visit Lisa Rogers Counseling today or call (646) 599-3865 to set up your first appointment.
-I provide teletherapy sessions to patients in New York, California, Texas, Illinois, Vermont, New Jersey, and Florida.
+I provide teletherapy sessions to patients in New York, California, Texas, Illinois, Vermont, Georgia, New Jersey, and Florida.